raemone/Agents/docs/OAuth/TeamsSSO-Sequence.md

     end
 ```

-# Auto, Teams SSO, No ConsentRequried, With OBO
+# Auto, Teams SSO, No ConsentRequired, With OBO

 ```mermaid
 sequenceDiagram